-Quintain has announced that Aldi Ireland has signed a lease for a 23,000 sq ft store in The Crossings, a major urban village development in Adamstown.
+Quintain has announced that Aldi Ireland has signed a lease for a 23,000-square-foot store in the Crossings, a major urban village development in Adamstown.

-Construction on the Aldi store has commenced and will be completed by the end of this year, the residential developer said.
+Construction on the Aldi store has commenced and will be completed by the end of this year, the residential developer noted.

-“Adamstown has huge potential to be one of Dublin’s best served urban villages, and the delivery of new retail and leisure options will help in realising that ambition,” he said.
+“Adamstown has huge potential to be one of Dublin’s best-served urban villages, and the delivery of new retail and leisure options will help in realising that ambition,” Hynes said.

-With 3,000 homes already completed in Adamstown, and over 5,000 new homes expected over the next five years, the retail element of The Crossings anchored by Tesco and Aldi will serve an estimated potential shopping population of over 100,000 people drawn from residents in Adamstown, and the neighbouring suburbs of Lucan, Celbridge and Leixlip, Quintain said.
+With 3,000 homes already completed in Adamstown, and over 5,000 new homes expected over the next five years, the retail element of the Crossings – anchored by Tesco and Aldi – will serve an estimated potential shopping population of over 100,000, drawn from residents in Adamstown and the neighbouring suburbs of Lucan, Celbridge and Leixlip, Quintain noted.

-Quintain said that the Crossings will also include a two-acre village green, which will provide a centre piece for the area as a place to unwind and dine.
+Quintain also noted that the Crossings will include a two-acre village green, which will provide a centrepiece for the area, as a place to unwind and dine.